IntelliSOFT-Consulting/ocl-reverse-proxy-example/README.md

 # ocl-reverse-proxy-example
-Starter files for a reverse proxy OCL instance.
+Boiler plate for a setting up reverse proxy for running Open Concept Lab (OCL)